k8s-at-home/charts/charts/protonmail-bridge/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Configuration
+Once installed do the following to configure the application within the pod:
+1. Get the name of your deployed pod kubectl get pods
+2. Run interactively on the pod (setup only) kubectl exec --stdin --tty protonmail-bridge-deployment-6c79fd7f84-ftwcw -- /bin/bash
+3. Once logged in, execute the init command bash /protonmail/entrypoint.sh init
+4. You should now see the CLI for protonmail-bridge, authenticate with login
+5. (optional) if you're like me and use split address mode, change mode and info are good for printing the details.
+6. Copy your SMTP server info (or IMAP, your choice)
+7. delete the active pod so a new one gets created (which will properly fire up with your persisted settings)

 Read through the charts [values.yaml](https://github.com/k8s-at-home/charts/blob/master/charts/protonmail-bridge/values.yaml) file.
 It has several commented out suggested values.
 Additionally you can take a look at the common library [values.yaml](https://github.com/k8s-at-home/charts/blob/master/charts/common/values.yaml) for more (advanced) configuration options.